zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-json-fields.md

 </TabItem>
 </Tabs>

-In this example, Milvus returns the top 5 entities most similar to the query vector, with the `metadata` field containing a brand of `"BrandA"`.
+In this example, Zilliz Cloud returns the top 5 entities most similar to the query vector, with the `metadata` field containing a brand of `"BrandA"`.

-Additionally, Milvus supports advanced JSON filtering operators such as `JSON_CONTAINS`, `JSON_CONTAINS_ALL`, and `JSON_CONTAINS_ANY`, which can further enhance query capabilities.
+Additionally, Zilliz Cloud supports advanced JSON filtering operators such as `JSON_CONTAINS`, `JSON_CONTAINS_ALL`, and `JSON_CONTAINS_ANY`, which can further enhance query capabilities.
 For more details, refer to [JSON Operators](./json-filtering-operators).

 ## Limits{#limits}